DFFlanders/cloud-app-labs/cloud-application-engineer.md

  - Familiarity with a Linux internals and software development environment, including strong debugging skills.
  - Enthusiasm for interacting with and publishing using Social Networking tools (blogs, wikis, online communities, etc.)

- ## AppEng skills/capabilities:
+## Application Engineer Educational Foundations:
+AppEng should have N+ of the following foundations in their education, as demonstrated through their Higher Education and/or Demosntrable experience.
+Evidence must be provided for each educational foundation checked:

- - * Master's or PhD in Computer Science or related engineering field.
+ - Master's or PhD in Computer Science or related engineering field.
-* 5 years experience or equivalent in parallel and distributed programming models with a strong understanding of scalability and concurrency concepts.
+ - 5 years experience or equivalent in parallel and distributed programming models with a strong understanding of scalability and concurrency concepts.
-* 5 years experience or equivalent in C/C++ software development and deployment on Linux.
+ - 5 years experience or equivalent in C/C++ software development and deployment on Linux.
-* 5 years experience or equivalent with one or more interpreted languages such as Java, PHP, Python, or PERL.
+ - 5 years experience or equivalent with one or more interpreted languages such as Java, PHP, Python, or PERL.

-Bachelor's (undergraduate)degree, Master's (graduate)degree, or Ph.D. (post-graduate) degree in engineering discipline or equivalent experience (Computer Science or Computer Engineering or Electrical/Computer Engineering).
+ - Bachelor's (undergraduate)degree, Master's (graduate)degree, or Ph.D. (post-graduate) degree in engineering discipline or equivalent experience (Computer Science or Computer Engineering or Electrical/Computer Engineering).
-Minimum 8 or more years of related work experience, including at least 2 years of networking or network application software development experience'
+ - Minimum 8 or more years of related work experience, including at least 2 years of networking or network application software development experience'

 Programming experience in one or more of following languages: Go lang, Python, C/C++ Knowledge of Enterprise Networking – L2 / L3 protocols